Step One: Create a Trip

 Though the building and surroundings are rustic, the artwork adorning the lodge’s walls is contemporary.
 Original Wisconsin artists’ paintings, mixed media and sculpture add a slightly eclectic vibe.

-The Silver Poplar Studio, aka “Ellison’s Wonderland,” is the most offbeat location on this list.
+Silver Poplar Studios LLC in Door County, aka “Ellison’s Wonderland,” is the most offbeat location on this list.
 It’s got the history of Stout’s and the artsy tradition of Silver Star, but more Byelorussian folklore than any fairytale.
 Imagine walking into a storybook where the cottages are made from recycled material and the forest consists only of wildflowers.

-The studio takes up 15 acres, with each unique structure a reclaimed and repurposed work of art.
+The property takes up 15 acres, with each unique structure a reclaimed and repurposed work of art.
 From convent windows, to a wooden barn silo, to plaster ornaments from a Chicago theater, this artist’s retreat unifies many stories into one inspiring concept.
-Much like a marital union, the studio symbolizes harmony.
+Much like a marital union, the estate symbolizes harmony.

 At first glance, the hand-carved oak staircase, Danish wooden floors and lakeside allure make the French Country Inn seem docile.
 Once you know the boutique hotel’s gritty history, however, its charm becomes glamorous.